sadhjkashdjasd/Sloth-Libs/README.md

 # Sloth-Libs
-The installing libs for my lang sloth
+The libs for my lang sloth

+Soon will be instalation instrucions.

 Sloth: https://github.com/sadhjkashdjasd/Sloth